fourmolu/fourmolu/web/site/pages/config.md

 Configuration options may be specified in either a `fourmolu.yaml` file or via command-line options.
 Fourmolu looks for a `fourmolu.yaml` file in all parents of the current directory, followed by [the XDG config directory](https://hackage.haskell.org/package/directory/docs/System-Directory.html#v:XdgConfig).

-A configuration file with the default values filled in can be generated with:
+A configuration file with the default Fourmolu options can be generated with:

 ```console
 $$ fourmolu --print-defaults > fourmolu.yaml